This article explains how to develop a growth mindset for successful ageing.

 Your happiness and prosperity depend on this.

-Developing a growth mindset will be particularly important for you if you decide to start your own business to generate additional income for your retirement.
+Developing a growth mindset will be particularly important for you if you want to make serious changes in your life in readiness for retirement, especially if you decide to start your own business to generate an additional source of income for your retirement.

 What’s On You Mind?

 Successfully creating a long, healthy and wealthy retirement life for you and your family, is more about mindset than doing all the right things to maintain your health and well being.

 As I shared with you in my article Why Right Mindset for a Long Healthy Life I believe that the right mindset for ageing is: